aragon/AGPs/AGPs/AGP-M.md

 Aragon Network Surveys will occur on a rolling basis and last for 28 days.
 As surveys are non-binding, the Minimum Participation Percentage is 0%.

 ### Curation Committee
 A curation committee ("Committee") will be established to ensure that Surveys are worded accurately and to prevent spamming.
-The Committee will have initial members that are granted permission to create surveys, with one member each from Aragon Association, and each active Flock team.
+The Committee will have initial members that are granted permission to create surveys, with one member from each Flock team and one member from Aragon Association.
 Committee members will be assigned by each team at their choosing.
-These members will review applicants for an additional member which is an Aragon community member, unaffiliated with the initial members.
+These members will review applicants for an additional unaffiliated member who is part of the Aragon community.

 ### Curation Process
 A `surveys` repo will be created in the `@aragon` organization on Github, where anyone can post Survey Requests by creating a New Issue in the repo.
 The survey will be added in the next cycle if the request gets at least two Thumbs Up emojis (👍) from the Committee.
 Committee members cycle through the responsibility of creating the surveys.